-Historically low interest rates or an interest rate curve that lacks sufficient positive slope as duration extends may make it difficult for us to improve or maintain our current interest income spread and could result in reduced earnings and negatively impact our financial performance.
+Changes in interest rates may make it difficult for us to improve or maintain our current interest income spread and could result in reduced earnings and negatively impact our financial performance.

 Like other financial institutions, we are subject to risks resulting from changes in interest rates.
 Our primary source of income is net interest income, which is the difference between interest earned on loans and leases and investments, and interest paid on deposits and borrowings.
 Because of the differences in the maturities and repricing characteristics of our interest-earning assets and interest-bearing liabilities, changes in interest rates may not produce matching changes in interest income we earn on interest-earning assets and interest we pay on interest-bearing liabilities.
 Accordingly, fluctuations in interest rates could adversely affect our interest rate spread and, in turn, our profitability.